Is It Good to Eat Tomatoes?

-They are sweet and juicy and healthy.
-Tomatoes are very versatile as they can be eaten as a salad, in a sandwich or as gravy for vegetables – not to forget “the all important sauce.”
+Tomato (Lycopersicon esculentum), the 'Love Apple' is a popular vegetable high in anti-oxidant lycopene.
+They are sweet juicy and healthy.
+Tomatoes are versatile as they can be eaten as a salad, in a sandwich or as gravy for vegetables – not to forget the 'all-important sauce.'

-Tomato contains amazing amounts of lycopene which is said to have anti oxidant properties.
-Studies have shown that tomato can reduce prostate cancer especially in synergy with broccoli.
-A study published in the Journal of the National Cancer Institute suggested that ‘the intake of tomatoes and tomato products is associated with a decreased risk of prostate cancer.
+Tomato contains amazing amounts of lycopene which is said to have antioxidant properties.
+Studies have shown that tomato can reduce prostate cancer, especially in synergy with broccoli.
+A study published in the Journal of the National Cancer Institute suggested.
+‘The intake of tomatoes and tomato products is associated with a decreased risk of prostate cancer.
 This benefit may be related to the antioxidant properties of lycopene, but other potential mechanisms and other beneficial tomato-based components instead of or combined with lycopene cannot be excluded’.

 Another study published in the Asia Pacific Journal of Clinical Nutrition, found that when tomatoes are cooked with olive oil the body’s absorption of carotenoid phytochemicals including lycopene can increase.

 Tomatoes are a rich source of potassium; a cup of tomato juice has 534mg of potassium and half a cup of tomato sauce has 454mg of potassium.
 Physiologically, potassium plays an important role in the transmission of nerve signals, fluid balance in the body and many other important chemical reactions.
 Potassium is used to treat high blood pressure, insulin resistance, chronic fatigue syndrome, muscle weakness, and even bloating and intestinal disorders.